shaloo/docs.arcana/docs/quick-start/web-apps-quick-start.md

 ## Integrate App

 Follow the integration instructions as per the app type and [[index-integrate-app|integrate the app]] with the  {{config.extra.arcana.sdk_name}}.
-Manage user experience for signing blockchain transactions with [wallet visibility settings]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md).
+Manage user experience for signing blockchain transactions with [[concept-wallet-visibility|wallet visibility settings]].
 These must be specified during app integration and instantiation of the `AuthProvider`.

 After integrating with the {{config.extra.arcana.sdk_name}} app developers can use the `AuthProvider` to access the standard Ethereum Web3 provider interface in the context of an authenticated user.
 Use `AuthProvider` functions to onboard users, and sign blockchain transactions.
 For more information, see [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]] and {% include "./text-snippets/authsdkref_url.md" %}, and the [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} Developer's Guide]].